Digvijaya Singh slams Azad over his resignation, says Congress gave him everything | Politics

 Congress leader Digvijaya Singh on Friday said he was pained over the resignation of senior colleague Ghulam Nabi Azad, whom he said, the party gave everything, sending him to the Rajya Sabha five times besides making him a Union minister and also Jammu and Kashmir chief minister.

-He said Azad resigned from the Congress at a time when party president Sonia Gandhi is undergoing treatment abroad.
+He said Azad (73) resigned from the Congress at a time when party president Sonia Gandhi is undergoing medical treatment abroad.

 The Rajya Sabha MP said Azad, a prominent member of the 'G23' dissident group in the Congress, got so much from the party during his decades-long political career.